deanlockgaard/apex-site/src/md/third-party-downloads.md

 This is a list of 3rd party binary packages based on Apache Apex.
 The Apache Apex project does not endorse or maintain any 3rd party binary packages.

-- Apache Apex Sandbox Docker image using [Bigtop](http://bigtop.apache.org/) packages (a ready to use sandbox environment in which bigtop-hadoop and bigtop-apex are pre-installed)
+- Apache Apex [Bigtop](http://bigtop.apache.org/) packages Docker image (a ready to use sandbox environment in which bigtop-hadoop and bigtop-apex are pre-installed)

 - [Apache Apex binary build](https://github.com/atrato/apex-cli-package/releases/) for users with existing clusters